freeorion/freeorion-sdk/README.md

 This command creates a native build system for the SDK.

-The version of MSVC to use may be specified, by adding `-G "Visual Studio 14 2015"` or `-G "Visual Studio 15 2017"` or equivalent for other versions at the end of this command.
+To select a specific IDE or a version thereof use the `-G` (generator) parameter.
+Valid values for this parameter are `-G "Visual Studio 14 2015"`, `-G "Visual Studio 15 2017"`, `-G "Xcode" or similar.

+To select a specific MSVC toolset version use the `-T` (toolset) parameter.
-The MSVC toolset version may be specified, by adding `-T v140` or `-T v141` or equivalent for other versions at the end of this command.
+Valid values for this parameter are `-T v140` or `-T v141` or equivalent for other versions at the end of this command.

 After that, the SDK can be build with: